dispatch-x/web/README.md

 (p.s i am now committing with messages that are actually kind of useful. if you want to join me then please do)

+(maybe not always though, i do have this precious thing called *TIME*)

 *Please note that this project is very much a work in progress.
 Tread with caution.*

 ### What is this?